 Store in a dark cupboard or in a dark bottle.

-If you want to learn how to seek out this wild edible and others why not join us on one of our foraging courses, scour the seashore for sea weeds and sea vegetables and hunt amongst the hedgerows with us for hips, haws & more.
+If you want to learn how to seek out this wild edible and others.
+Why not join us on one of our foraging courses.
+Scour the seashore for sea weeds, sea vegetables and hunt amongst the hedgerows with us for hips, haws & more.

-On our courses we will be teaching our wild ways & sharing our knowledge with how to identify, harvest & prepare green goodies for the feasting.
-You will see for yourselves how wonderfully it is.
-See our calendar of events on our booking page or give us a shout to find out more about upcoming foraging events and courses, foraged feasts and wild food retreats.
+On our courses we will be teaching our wild ways & sharing our knowledge.
+Including how to identify, harvest & prepare green goodies for the feasting.
+Then you will see for yourselves how wonderful it is.
+See our calendar of events on our booking page.
+Or give us a shout to find out more about upcoming foraging events.
+There are courses, foraged feasts and wild food retreats in Dorset.